mathisGarberg/angular-folder-structure/index.rst

 ========================

 This project is an example of directory structure in an Angular application and it is a working application.
-The code for this projects can be found at `https://github.com/mathisGarberg/angular-folder-structure <https://github.com/mathisGarberg/angular-folder-structure>`_
+The code for this project can be found at `https://github.com/mathisGarberg/angular-folder-structure <https://github.com/mathisGarberg/angular-folder-structure>`_

 .. toctree::